ARNTL2

-Aryl hydrocarbon receptor nuclear translocator-like 2, also known as Mop9, Bmal2, Clif, or Arntl2, is a gene.
+Aryl hydrocarbon receptor nuclear translocator-like 2, also known as Arntl2, Mop9, Bmal2, or Clif, is a gene.

 Arntl2 is a paralog to Arntl, which are both homologs of the Drosophila Cycle.
 Homologs were also isolated in fish, birds and mammals such as mice and humans.
 Based on phylogenetic analyses, it was proposed that Arntl2 arose from duplication of the Arntl gene early in the vertebrate lineage, followed by rapid divergence of the Arntl gene copy.
 The protein product of the gene interacts with both CLOCK and NPAS2 to bind to E-box sequences in regulated promoters and activate their transcription.
 Although Arntl2 is not required for normal function of the mammalian circadian oscillator, it may play an important role in mediating the output of the circadian clock.
 Perhaps because of this, there is relatively little published literature on the role of Arntl2 in regulation of physiology.

 Arntl2 is a candidate gene for human type 1 diabetes.

-In over expression studies, ARNTL2 protein forms a heterodimer with CLOCK to regulate E-box sequences in the Pai-1 promoter.
+In overexpression studies, ARNTL2 protein forms a heterodimer with CLOCK to regulate E-box sequences in the Pai-1 promoter.
 Recent work suggest that this interaction may be in concert with ARNTL/CLOCK heterodimeric complexes.

+History

+The ARNTL2 gene was originally discovered in 2000 by John B. Hogenesch et al. under the name MOP9 as a part of the PAS domain superfamily of eukaryotic transcription factors and as a homolog to ARNTL/MOP3.
+Hogenesch’s initial characterization of MOP9 indicated the role of the MOP9 protein as a partner of the bHLH-PAS transcription factor CLOCK in that the MOP9 protein forms a transcriptionally-active heterodimer with the circadian CLOCK protein.
+The MOP9 protein, like the MOP3 protein, was also found to form heterodimers with MOP4 and hypoxia-inducible factors including HIF1α.
+The MOP9 gene was found to be coexpressed with CLOCK in the suprachiasmatic nucleus (SCN) in the hypothalamus, the site of the central mammalian circadian oscillator.
+Due to MOP9 exhibiting extensive sequence identity with genes such as MOP3 and CYCLE, its dimerization with CLOCK, and the brain-specific expression of MOP9, particularly its expression in the SCN, Hogenesch et al. proposed that MOP9 is involved in the regulation of locomotor activity as a part of the mammalian circadian system.
+Further studies on the MOP9 gene have adopted the names ARNTL2 and BMAL2 in the same style as the previously-discovered ARNTL gene.
+Like ARNTL/BMAL1, one of the earliest discovered functions of BMAL2 in the circadian system was through its formation of the BMAL2-CLOCK heterodimer, and the relative transactivation of BMAL2-CLOCK and BMAL1-CLOCK have also indicated that BMAL1 and BMAL2 have distinguishable and individually important roles in the circadian system.
+Knockout studies of BMAL1 and BMAL2 have also demonstrated the regulatory effect of BMAL1 on BMAL2 expression, and have indicated that BMAL2 may play a more significant role in the circadian system than previously appreciated, although the exact nature of the role of BMAL2 has not yet been fully elucidated.